machingclee/machingclee.github.io/static/media/156-serverless.77ae63e8.md

 - `dockerizePip: true` is necessary for package `PILLOW` because the compiled binary in windows is not compatible with linux.

-- I haven't tried to Flask yet, we may add `noDeploy` in the list once we find suitable lambda layers available in our region:
+- Layers!
+I haven't tried to Flask yet, we may add `noDeploy` in the list once we find suitable lambda layers available in our region:

   ```text
   provider: